ParagEkbote/quantized-containerized-models/docs/quickstart.md

   r8.im/paragekbote/flux-fast-lora-hotswap
 ```

-This:

-* Launches the model server locally
-* Exposes an HTTP API on port `5000`
-* Uses your local GPU via CUDA
+This launches the model server locally, exposes an HTTP API on port `5000` and uses your local GPU via CUDA.

----

 ## Step 4: Make an HTTP Inference Request